 Native to eastern Asia, these easy-to-grow, long-blooming perennials have yet to be discovered by many gardeners.
-The plants form mounds of deeply cut or lobed leaves that are typically medium green, up to 6 in. long.
+The plants form mounds of deeply cut or lobed leaves that are typically medium green, up to 6 inches long.
 Nearly leafless blossom stalks rise from the foliage from mid- to late summer; these carry flat-topped clusters of tiny yellow or white flowers that attract butterflies and make a nice addition to both fresh and dried bouquets.
 Excellent in perennial borders.
 All appreciate rich, well-drained soil.
 Fanciers of daylilies (Hemerocallis) should avoid patrinias, however, as they are alternate hosts of daylily rust.

-P. gibbosa.
-GREATER PATRINIA.
-Compact, clump-forming plant to 1112 ft. tall and about 1 ft. wide, with coarsely toothed leaves and loose clusters of tiny yellow flowers.
+- Compact, clump-forming plant to 1112 feet tall and about 1 feet wide, with coarsely toothed leaves and loose clusters of tiny yellow flowers.

 - Sparsely foliaged stalks and open clusters of lemon- yellow flowers give plant a see- through quality that makes it useful for either the front or back of the border.

-- Glossy, deep green leaves are 24 in. long and deeply divided into three to five lobes.
+- Glossy, deep green leaves are 24 inches long and deeply divided into three to five lobes.

-P. villosa.
-WHITE PATRINIA.
-To 23 ft. tall, 2 ft. wide, with leaves that may or may not be divided.
+- To 23 feet tall, 2 feet wide, with leaves that may or may not be divided.

 - Showers of white blossoms over a long period.